sam-atkins/mobile-flashcards/README.md

 ```

 A menu appears in the terminal with options.
 Select the appropriate option e.g. `i` to launch the iOS XCode simulator.

-### Flow - Type Checking

-This project uses Flow static type checking.
-For reference, the Flow documentation is [here](https://flow.org/en/docs/).

-Add `// @flow` to the top of a file.
-Run `yarn flow` to check the files for type errors.

 ### Tests